hiltonchiang/scweather/README.md

 Usage: nc2csv fname.nc [-d|--develop]

 ```
-It takes longer to build csv file if input file is very large; for development purpose, add `-d` or `--develop` at the end of the command line to build partial parts of the entire file.
+It takes times to convert a large NetCDF file into a csv file.
+For development purpose, if you want to see the result quickly, you can add `-d` or `--develop` at the end of the command line to only build partial parts of the content.

 ## Python modules